kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ## Non-Goals

-- Support multiple "default" Gateways in a single cluster.
-If Ana has to make a choice about which Gateway she wants to use, she'll need to be explicit about that.

-  Loosening this restriction later is a possibility.
-For example, we may later want to consider allowing a default Gateway per namespace, or a default Gateway per implementation running in a cluster.
-However, these examples are not in scope for this GEP, in order to have a fighting chance of getting functionality into Gateway API 1.4.

-  Additionally, note that providing support for Chihiro to swap the default Gateway without downtime may very well require supporting multiple default Gateways at the same time, since Kubernetes does not support atomic swaps of resources.

-- Allow Ana to override Chihiro's choice for the default Gateway for a given Route without explicitly specifying the Gateway.
+- Allow Ana to override Chihiro's choices for default Gateways for a given Route without explicitly specifying the Gateway: a Route can either be defaulted, or it MUST specify a Gateway explicitly.

-- Require that every possible routing use case be met by a Route using the default Gateway.
+- Require that every possible routing use case be met by a Route using a default Gateway.
 There will be a great many situations that require Ana to explicitly choose a Gateway; the existence of a default Gateway is not a guarantee that it will be correct for any given use case.